clhoultby/c3-last-titain/person_xaltor_nalvash.md

 c3e2 -
 Seemed unforthcomming as to why Xaltor was targeted by frog things.

-staying in 'Enclosed premium appartment' in Lord Ward
+Staying in 'Enclosed premium appartment' in Lord Ward

 Ndaav PV
  - seemed very concerned about the attack